 The City of Winnipeg is developing a biosolids land application program for wastewater biosolids, as recommended in the 2014 Biosolids Master Plan.
-The City proposes to run a program for biosolids land application of up to 20,000 wet tonnes in 2020 while the Environment Act Licence is under review.
+The City proposes to run a program for biosolids land application of up to 20,000 wet tonnes in 2021 while the Environment Act Proposal is under review and awaiting the granting of the Environment Act Licence.

 The following sections provide information on the proposed program.
-Section 1 outlines the approach for the 2020 program.
+Section 1 outlines the approach for the 2021 program.
 Section 2 outlines the potential effects, mitigation measures and approach to field storage of biosolids.
 Section 3 includes discussion on regulatory compliance.